The Astrology Center of America, 207 Victory Lane, Bel Air, MD 21014

 Comment: A quindecile is a 165 degree aspect.
 If your sun is at 1 degree Aries & your moon is at 15 degrees Virgo, they are quindecile.
 According to the author, this is the aspect of obsession-compulsion.
 In this book, the psychological dynamics of obsession-compulsion; planetary dynamics by sign, element & triplicity; quindeciles in natals, progressions, transits & synastry; a reference section of interpretations & delineations, numerous chart examples of well-known people.

-I hate to do this, but the blurb on the back says,
+The blurb on the back says,

 Riki Reeves (Michigan) teaches astrology & lectures throughout North America.
 She has worked in the field of mental health, addictions, and recovery for more than ten years.
 She is a graduate of Noel Tyl's Master's Program in astrology.